 [Heading deleted in Gazette 29 May 2001 p.
 2708.]

-30. Watercourses not to be polluted
+30. Polluting activities prohibited

 No person shall wash clothes or other articles in any watercourse, reservoir, aqueduct, or any waterworks within a catchment area, nor shall any person wash, throw, cause or permit to enter therein any dog or other animal, or throw or convey, or permit to be conveyed or thrown therein any rubbish, dirt, filth, dead animal, or other noisome thing.

 [Heading deleted in Gazette 29 May 2001 p.
 2708.]